mullvad/mullvadvpn-app/README.md

   * `0`: Only set DNS servers on the tunnel interface.
 This will misbehave if local custom DNS servers are used.
 * `TALPID_DISABLE_OFFLINE_MONITOR` - Forces the daemon to always assume the host is online.
+* `TALPID_FIREWALL_DONT_SET_SRC_VALID_MARK` - Forces the daemon to not set `src_valid_mark` config
+    on Linux.
+The kernel config option is set because otherwise strict reverse path filtering may prevent relay traffic from reaching our daemon.
+If `rp_filter` is set to `1` on the interface that will be receiving relay traffic, and `src_valid_mark` is not set to `1`, the daemon will not be able to receive relay traffic.

 ## Building and running the desktop Electron GUI app